sfatima1525/Segformer_Pytorch/README.md

 # How to perform training
 The most important file is Run_Model.py, that is in charge to start the training procedure.

-The class label is saved in id2label file.
+-The class label is saved in id2label file.

-Reference Base paper link: Thomas, S. M., Lefevre, J. G., Baxter, G., & Hamilton, N. A. (2021).
+-Reference Base paper link: Thomas, S. M., Lefevre, J. G., Baxter, G., & Hamilton, N. A. (2021).
 Interpretable deep learning systems for multi-class segmentation and classification of non-melanoma skin cancer.
 Medical Image Analysis, 68, 101915.